What is a ‘Hacker’?

 TL;DR: Hackers embody sharing, openness, decentralization — coding to improve the world

 Working in DC, “hacker” can often be seen as a four-letter word.
 I can’t count the number of times a press aide or government attorney has cringed at seeing it in a draft release, or even worse, as an upcoming event audaciously entitled a “hackathon”.
-To the media and many government types “hacking” often conjures up images of malcontents in ski masks crouched over computer screens, but to the rest of the world (and especially the Internet), the term has a very, very different meaning.
+To the media and many government types “hacking” often conjures up images of malcontents in ski masks crouched over computer screens, but to the rest of the world (and especially the internet), the term has a different meaning.
 Heck, even Merriam-Webster defines hacker as:

 - “One that hacks” (defined as “to write computer programs for enjoyment”),

 - “a person who is inexperienced or unskilled at a particular activity”, and

 - “an expert at programming and solving problems with a computer”

 Being a hacker isn’t about stealing credit card numbers or disabling public utilities, but rather it’s the exact opposite.
 It’s about embodying all three of those meanings simultaneously.
 It’s about sharing, openness, decentralization… It’s about trying to satisfy an unquenchable thirst for defying expectations and making the impossible a reality, often involving nothing more than duct tape, bubblegum, and ultimately solutions that purported experts would certainly balk at for being too simplistic.